 g.
 Does it cover all forms of penetration? /NO. If yes, please specify.
 (Although the text refers only to ‘sexual intercourse’ and ‘penetration’ ie is not limited further, case law has defined it in this limited way, to cover only vaginal rape)

 h.
 Is marital rape in this provision explicitly included?
-YES
+YES (only for wives under thirteen years of age)

 i.
 Is the law silent on marital rape?
-No, not where the wife is below a certain age.
+NO (Marital rape is explicitly exempted from the definition of rape for wives aged thirteen and above)

 j.
 Is marital rape covered in the general provisions or by legal precedent even if it is not explicitly included?
 It is only covered where the wife is below a certain age.

 k.
 Is marital rape excluded in the provisions, or is marital rape not considered as a crime?
-It is only considered as a crime where the wife is below certain age.
+It is only considered as a crime where the wife is below thirteen years of age.

 3. Are there any provisions excluding criminalization of the perpetrator if the victim and alleged perpetrator live together in a sexual relationship/have a sexual relationship/had a sexual relationship?
 If so, please submit it.